AKSW/frankgraphbench/docs/source/benchmark_results/results.md

 ## ml-100k_enriched

-Experiment ran using the MovieLens-100k dataset with: DBpedia enrichement and the following presented models and their configurations.
+Experiment ran using the MovieLens-100k dataset with DBpedia enrichement and the following presented models and their configurations.
 The complete configuration can be found in `config_files/run_ml-100k_enriched.yml`:

 - Summarized results from `experiment_results/ml-100k_enriched.csv`: